Small Batch Homemade Applesauce

-Easy small batch homemade applesauce made with fresh apples, a slice of lemon, and hint of cinnamon will leave you wondering why you buy it from the store.
+Easy small batch homemade applesauce made with fresh apples, lemon, and hint of cinnamon will leave you wondering why you buy it from the store.

-Easy small batch homemade applesauce made with fresh apples, a slice of lemon, and hint of cinnamon will leave you wondering why you buy it from the store.
+Easy small batch homemade applesauce made with fresh apples, lemon, and hint of cinnamon will leave you wondering why you buy it from the store.

 Ingredients